NLnetLabs/unbound-manual/source/developer/python-modules.rst

     make doc

-This command will generate the documentation in ``doc/html/pythonmod``, which can be browsed in a web browser by opening the ``index.html`` file in that directory.
+This command will generate the relevant pythonmod documentation in ``doc/html/pythonmod``, which can be browsed in a web browser by opening the ``index.html`` file in that directory.

 The pythonmod documentation can also be solely generated without the need to configure/compile Unbound by invoking :command:`sphinx-build` directly with: